bor0/gidti/manuscript/appendix-b.md

 ## Codegen

 The keywords `module` and `import` allow us to specify a name of the current executing code context and load other modules by referring to their names respectively.
-We can implement our own back-end for a given programming language, for which we need to create a so-called Codegen (`CG`) program in Idris.
+We can implement our own back-end for a given programming language, for which we need to create a so-called Codegen (`CG`) program.
 An empty `CG` program would look like this:

 ```
 module IRTS.CodegenEmpty(codegenEmpty) where